 7:30 am: The Early Bird Gets the … Mackerel?
 A Stroll at the Market

 An amble around Hoi An’s morning market gives you an ideal and intriguing slice of daily Vietnamese life.
 Try to arrive early (it opens at 6:30 am) to find the locals out early bargaining over the morning’s catches from the river or sea, picking out the freshest fruit and vegetables or pulling up a stool for some breakfast Pho.
 The inside of the central market features more foodstuffs, dried goods … and some of the city’s famous fabric and silk vendors.
-More tourists arrive as the hours go on and the local nicknack and souvenir vendors to hawk their wares (or supposed 1 dollar pedicures), beware, they are persistent!
+More tourists arrive as the hours go on and the local nicknack and souvenir vendors come out in full force, beware, they are persistent!

 8:30 am: A Stitch in Time at the Tailor